 How To Treat Common Cold Symptoms Naturally Using Essential Oils

-So how can you treat the symptoms of the Common Cold naturally and effectively?
+So how can you use essential oils for the common cold naturally and effectively?
 As an Aromatherapist, the very best and most effective way is a simple Steam Inhalation with Essential Oils – simple to do at home and as often as required, until symptoms subside.
 It can thin catarrh, relieve congestion, soothe a dry itchy throat and cough and aid faster healing through boosting our overall immunity.

 You can choose essential oils that have decongestant, antibacterial, antiviral and antispasmodic (for coughs) such as Thyme, Marjoram, Lemon, Lavender, Peppermint, Tea Tree, Eucalyptus and Benzoin.
 My top, personal choice is 1 drop of Thyme Oil + 1 drop Lemon Oil.

-My Top Essential Oils for use in Steam Inhalations:
+My Top Essential Oils for use for the common cold in Steam Inhalations:

 Thyme – antibacterial, expectorant, antispasmodic, antifungal, health tonic